mhabib555/modem/README.md

 modem.sms(message, callback)
 ```

+After Replacing pdu.generate(message) with pdu.stringify(message) for new PDU.js we will have new object format for message.
+We don't need encoding here as it will be selected automaticy.

+Old message:
+* message `Object`
+    * text `String` message body.
+Longs messages will be splitted and
+        sent in multiple parts transparently.
+    * receiver `String` receiver number.
+    * encoding `String`.
+'16bit' or '7bit'.
+Use 7bit in case of English messages.

+New message should be:
+* message `Object`
+    * userData `String` message body.
+Longs messages will be splitted and
+        sent in multiple parts transparently.
+    * address `String` receiver number.

 * message `Object`
     * text `String` message body.
 Longs messages will be splitted and
         sent in multiple parts transparently.